Computer Operations Technician

 High school diploma or equivalent.
 Associate’s degree in computer related discipline or two years of related training.
 Related experience may substitute for the degree requirement or training on a year-for-year basis.
 Two years of recent experience as a computer operator or related data center experience is required.

-Knowledge of: Computer operating systems and software for error handling and recovery; operating computer system peripheral devices.
+Computer operating systems and software for error handling and recovery; operating computer system peripheral devices.

-Ability to: Operate and monitor multiple computer systems and peripheral devices concurrently; plan and schedule work priorities to meet deadlines and emergencies; analyze and resolve hardware/software problems; provide own transportation for district travel.
+Operate and monitor multiple computer systems and peripheral devices concurrently; plan and schedule work priorities to meet deadlines and emergencies; analyze and resolve hardware/software problems; provide own transportation for district travel.

 Work Environment and Physical Requirements